-8.2 Safekeeping
+8.2 - Safekeeping

 Securities will be held by a third party custodian designated by the Treasury Services Coordinator as evidenced by safekeeping receipts in the City's name.
-The safekeeping institution shall provide, annually, a copy of their most recent report on internal controls (Statement of Auditing Standards No. 70, or SAS 70Statement on Standards for Attestation Engagements No. 16, or SSAE 16).
+The safekeeping institution shall provide, annually, a copy of their most recent report on internal controls (Reporting on Controls at a Service Organization as per Statement on Standards for Attestation Engagements No. 16, or SSAE 16 issued by the American Institutes of Certified Public Accountants or AICPA).

-8.3 Electronic Funds Transfer
+8.3 - Electronic Funds Transfer